 - Keg Registration Laws

-Beer keg tagging laws require retailers to place ID number on kegs over a certain capacity.
-They also typically require retailers to maintain records of the purchasers along with the keg numbers.
+Beer keg tagging laws require retailers to place ID number on kegs over a certain size.
+They also require retailers to maintain records of the purchasers along with the keg numbers.

 The goal of such laws is simple.
 Illegal activities sometimes involve drinking from kegs.
 This typically involves drinkers under the age of 21.
-When that occurs, law enforcement can identify the purchaser.
+When that occurs, police can identify the purchaser.
 That person is generally of legal age.

 II.
 Keg Laws